wp-plugins/highlight-search-terms/readme.txt

 == About ==

-Many blogs are already top-heavy with all kinds of hungy plugins that require a lot of options to be set and subsequently more database queries.
+Many blogs are already top-heavy with all kinds of resource hungry plugins that require a lot of options to be set and subsequently more database queries.
 The Highlight Search Terms plugin for WordPress is constructed to be as low impact / low resource demanding as possible.
 This is done by going without any back-end options page and no extra database entries.
 Just two action hooks are used: init and wp_head.
 The rest is done by jQuery javascript extention and your own CSS.

 To get you started with your own CSS styling that fits your theme, see the following examples.